-Direct project-related costs incurred during the project performance period specified in the grant agreement will be eligible for reimbursement.
-Community outreach is an eligible component within the 25% cap for non-construction costs.
+Direct project-related costs incurred during the project performance period specified in the Grant Agreement will be eligible for reimbursement.
 All eligible costs must be supported by appropriate documentation.
 Costs incurred outside of the performance period are not eligible for reimbursement.
-Overhead /indirect costs are not eligible for reimbursement (see page 56 for definition of overhead costs).
+Indirect/overhead costs are not eligible for reimbursement (see page 47 for definition of overhead costs).